Who are you accountable to?

 - I posted my intention on Facebook

-The combination of these three actions meant I had the right information from someone in the know, I stated my intention out loud (to all of my Facebook likers) and I had an accountability buddy to keep me motivated.
+The combination of these three actions meant I had the right information from someone in the know, I stated my intention out loud (to all of my Facebook friends) and I had an accountability buddy to keep me motivated.

 How does this relate to business?
 As a small business owner you may find you need someone to be accountable to.
 I am not going to give you a sales pitch here (clearly I think your best choice is of course to contract a business coach) but if you are not ready for that step then choose someone who can help you move forward in your business.
 You will need a good understanding of what your goals are and how you can achieve them.
 Be open with your goals, write them down, keep them visible and share them around.
 Get people on board, gather a cheer squad – it works!